DurgeshS-25/Motor-Vehicle-collisions-Crashes/README.md

 - **Mapping Document**: Contains details on column mappings from source to target tables.
 - **Transformation Document**: Lists all transformations applied at each stage.
 - **Business Queries**: Contains SQL queries for answering business-specific questions.

----

-This README provides a clear outline of the project phases, workflows, and technical requirements for setup and execution.